oicr-gsi/pinery/pinery-ws/README.md

 ### Deploying

-1. copy the example `.properties` file and external `context.xml` from the Pinery implementation you're using to `$CATALINA_HOME/conf/Catalina/localhost/`, where `$CATALINA_HOME` is your Tomcat base directory
+1. Copy the example `.properties` file and external `context.xml` from the Pinery implementation you're using to `$CATALINA_HOME/conf/Catalina/localhost/`, where `$CATALINA_HOME` is your Tomcat base directory.
-2. rename `context.xml` to match the context root of your deployment.
+2. Rename `context.xml` to match the context root of your deployment.
 E.g. if you're deploying to `/pinery`, call the context file `pinery.xml`.
-If you're deploying to the root address, call the file `ROOT.xml`
+If you're deploying to the root address, call the file `ROOT.xml`.
-3. Configure options specific to the source LIMS in the properties file
+3. Configure options specific to the source LIMS in the properties file.
+   - If you are deploying Pinery behind a reverse-proxy and find that the Swagger docs are not working properly, it may be necessary to configure the base URL for Swagger.
+You can do this by adding a `swagger.baseUrl` property to your properties file.
 4. Copy the built `.war` file from the Pinery implemention to `$CATALINA_HOME/webapps/`, naming it to match your `context.xml` above.
-If Tomcat is configured to autodeploy, the webapp will be (re)deployed automatically; otherwise, deploy the webapp manually
+If Tomcat is configured to autodeploy, the webapp will be (re)deployed automatically; otherwise, deploy the webapp manually.
    - **WARNING**: In some cases with autodeploy enabled, Tomcat may delete the context XML during redeployment.
-     You can prevent this by stopping tomcat before copying the WAR into the webapps directory, or by making the file immutable via `chattr +i <filename>`
+You can prevent this by stopping tomcat before copying the WAR into the webapps directory, or by making the file immutable via `chattr +i <filename>`.